-To build trust in a relationship again, you have to commit to taking conscious steps that reassure your partner that they can count on you.
+To rebuild trust in a relationship, you have to commit to taking conscious steps that reassure your partner that they can count on you.
 These steps don’t have to be life-altering changes, but small everyday actions that reinstate their faith in you and your relationship.

 In this article, counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, writes for Bonobology about how to fix trust issues in relationships.
-If you’re struggling to figure out how to save a relationship without trust, these actionable and easy trust exercises for two can be a good starting point.
+She offers advice and concrete activities to rebuild trust in a relationship.
+If you’re struggling to figure out how to save a relationship without trust, these actionable and easy trust-building exercises for couples can be a good starting point.

 Couples Counselor Recommends These 9 Activities To Rebuild Trust In A Relationship

-To build trust in a relationship again, you need to first have a clear idea about what it means to trust your partner or have them place their faith in you.
+To rebuild trust in a relationship, you need to first have a clear idea about what it means to trust your partner or have them place their faith in you.
 So, first and foremost, the questions to rebuild trust in a relationship must focus on what it means.
 Does trust mean total and complete honesty?
 Is trust synonymous with the absence of secrets between partners?
 Or is it something more?

 The key to how to save a relationship without trust lies in having unambiguous clarity about the definition of trust.
 When helping couples reinstate mutual trust, I often begin with a worksheet that offers them a framework to operate within.
 I hope you too will get a better perspective on what it means to build trust in your relationship with it: